Chapter

 effects are inherited from cell to cell, and as previously stated, there

-is compelling evidence that they are inherited from parent to offspring:
+is compelling evidence that they are also inherited from parent to offspring:

 In